zzw890827/aws-sap-questions/README.md

     - [ ] B. Design and implement the Docker-based containerized solution for the application using Amazon ECS.
 Migrate to an Amazon Aurora MySQL Multi-AZ cluster.
 Implement storage checks for Aurora MySQL storage utilization and an AWS Lambda function to grow the Aurora MySQL storage, as necessary.
 Ensure that Multi-AZ architectures are implemented.
     - [ ] C. Ensure that EC2 instances are right-sized and behind an Elastic Load Balancing load balancer.
 Implement Auto Scaling with EC2 instances.
 Ensure that the reserved instances are purchased for fixed capacity and that Auto Scaling instances run on demand.
 Migrate to an Amazon Aurora MySQL Multi-AZ cluster.
 Ensure that Multi-AZ architectures are implemented.
     - [ ] D. Ensure that EC2 instances are right-sized and behind an Elastic Load Balancer.
 Implement Auto Scaling with EC2 instances.
 Ensure that Reserved instances are purchased for fixed capacity and that Auto Scaling instances run on demand.
 Migrate to an Amazon Aurora MySQL Multi-AZ cluster.
 Implement storage checks for Aurora MySQL storage utilization and an AWS Lambda function to grow Aurora MySQL storage, as necessary.
 Ensure Multi-AZ architectures are implemented.
 91. The Security team needs to provide a team of interns with an AWS environment so they can build the serverless video transcoding application.
-The project will use Amazon S3, AWS Lambda, Amazon API Gateway, Amazon Cognito, Amazon DynamoDB, and Amazon Elastic Transwxxxcode-styler.
+The project will use Amazon S3, AWS Lambda, Amazon API Gateway, Amazon Cognito, Amazon DynamoDB, and Amazon Elastic Trans.
 The interns should be able to create and configure the necessary resources, but they may not have access to create or modify AWS IAM roles.
 The Solutions Architect creates a policy and attaches it to the interns' group.
 How should the Security team configure the environment to ensure that the interns are selfsufficient?
     - [ ] A. Create a policy that allows creation of project-related resources only.
 Create roles with required service permissions, which are assumable by the services.
     - [ ] B. Create a policy that allows creation of all project-related resources, including roles that allow access only to specified resources.
     - [ ] C. Create roles with the required service permissions, which are assumable by the services.
 Have the interns create and use a bastion host to create the project resources in the project subnet only.